 The minimum down payment is 3.5% for people who have a credit score of at least 580.
 For those who have a score between 500 and 579, the minimum requirement is a 10% down payment.

-These loans are insured by the Department of Veterans Affairs, and available for eligible service members, veterans, and their surviving spouses.
+VA loans are insured by the Department of Veterans Affairs, and available for eligible service members, veterans, and their surviving spouses.

 There’s no minimum down payment or credit score, but lenders may set their own credit conditions.
 Also keep in mind that VA loans require a one-time funding fee, which helps the program continue offering loans without down payment and mortgage insurance requirements.